-Born on February 24, 1811 to free Black parents London and Martha Payne in Charleston, South Carolina, Daniel Alexander Payne would become a Bishop in the African Methodist Episcopal (A.M.E.)
-Church, President of Wilberforce University, abolitionist, educator, and historian.
+Born on February 24, 1811 to free Black parents London and Martha Payne in Charleston, South Carolina, Daniel Alexander Payne would become a bishop in the African Methodist Episcopal (A.M.E.)
+Church, president of Wilberforce University, abolitionist, educator, and historian.
 When Payne was four his father passed away.
 His mother died when he was nine.
 Payne was raised by his great aunt, Sarah Bordeaux, after their passing.

 After his school was closed, Payne left for the North where he enrolled in the Lutheran Theological Seminary in Gettysburg, Pennsylvania, studying there from 1835 to 1837.
 In 1837 he joined the Franklin Synod of the Lutheran Church, and was ordained as the first African American minister in the Lutheran Church in Fordsboro, New York in 1839.
 At his ordination he delivered a speech, Slavery Brutalizes Man, in support of a synodical report to end slavery in America.

 Under Payne’s leadership, the A.M.E.
 Church expanded its foreign missions, reorganized its publication program, and established hundreds of new congregations.
 Payne founded the South Carolina Conference of the A.M.E.
 Church in South Carolina in 1865, an example of the denomination’s rapid growth among recently emancipated slaves.
-Traveling to London, UK in 1881, Payne was the first Black man to preside over the Methodist Ecumenical Conference.
-Payne was also the first Black American selected to lead a college, becoming president of Wilberforce University in 1856.
+Traveling to London, England in 1881, Payne was the first Black man to preside over the Methodist Ecumenical Conference.
+Payne was also the first Black American selected to lead a college, becoming president of Wilberforce University in 1863.
 In 1893 Payne made his last public appearance at the World Parliament of Religions in Chicago, Illinois.
 Payne passed away shortly thereafter on November 2, 1893 in Xenia, Ohio.